 - Building relationships with the private and non-profit sectors as well as state and local government

-The Digital Services Innovation Center is a cooperative enterprise that draws on resources from across government to leverage the expertise of forward-leaning agencies.
-To that end, we’re gathering a cadre of innovators to help build a digital government that meets the expectations of the public while delivering info and services safely and securely The Digital Services Innovation Center is a key component supporting the goals of the Digital Government Strategy and is sponsored by GSA.
+The Digital Government Division is a cooperative enterprise that draws on resources from across government to leverage the expertise of forward-leaning agencies.
+To that end, we’re gathering a cadre of innovators to help build a digital government that meets the expectations of the public while delivering info and services safely and securely.
+The Digital Government Division is a key component supporting the goals of the Digital Government Strategy and is sponsored by GSA.

 Keep in touch